sarah-antillia/Tensorflow-Tiled-ImageMask-Segmentation-Oral-Cancer/README.md

 As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer">
 Tensorflow-Tiled-Image-Segmentation-Oral-Cancer</a>,
 we have already applied a Tiled Image Segmentation strategy to a Oral Cancer Segmentation UNet Model.<br><br>
-This is the second experiment to apply the strategy to Oral-Cancer Segmentation Model.
-However, in this experiment, we used Previously Tiledly Splitted ImageMask Dataset to train and validate a UNet model, instead of Reduced ImageMask Dataset which was used in
+This is the second experiment applying the strategy to the Oral-Cancer Segmentation Model.
+In this experiment, we used a pre-created Tiledly Splitted ImageMask Dataset to train and validate a UNet model, instead of a Size Reduced ImageMask Dataset which was used in
 <a href="https://github.com/sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer">
 the first experiment,</a><br>